Let the tourists have the wine country. Denver has its own laboratory genius cooking up barrels of Colorado’s most buzzed-about wines.

 By Amy Speer

-backlit sign stenciled with black lettering hangs over the door of a nearly windowless building.
+A backlit sign stenciled with black lettering hangs over the door of a nearly windowless building.
 The sign reads, “Wine Lab,” and unless you’re looking for it, you might miss it entirely.

 Unknown to most who pass by, this cinder-block building in Denver’s up-and-coming River North neighborhood contains the production facilities for some of Colorado’s top-rated wines.
 Welcome to Infinite Monkey Theorem.
 If you can’t already tell, it’s no ordinary winery.

-When Ben Parsons started Infinite Monkey Theorem in 2008, he decided tobarrels nestle his business in the heart of Denver, where his winery could embrace the flavors of the city, and where Denver could embrace the flavors of his wines.
+When Ben Parsons started Infinite Monkey Theorem in 2008, he decided to nestle his business in the heart of Denver, where his winery could embrace the flavors of the city, and where Denver could embrace the flavors of his wines.
 Needless to say, his “gritty corner” location goes against the norm of most Colorado wineries, which typically establish themselves on the Western Slope near rolling vineyards backed by picturesque mountains.

 At Parsons’ winery, you won’t find marble floors — or for that matter, wines with Italian names that roll off the tongue.
 Instead, the concrete floors sport windshield-like fissures.
 Wines, like the 100th Monkey and The Blind Watchmaker, feature names that tell a story.
 And the labels themselves boast the same edgy graffiti-like chimpanzee with hypnotizing eyes.